kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Design Details

-This enhancement introduces a `shareable` field within the `Device` of the ResourceSlice to mark whether the device is a shareable device.
+This enhancement introduces a `allowMultipleAllocations` field within the `Device` of the ResourceSlice to mark whether the device is shareable among multiple resource claims (or requests).
-The shareable device can be assigned to more than one request if it satisfies the selection criteria and constraints.
+The multi-allocatable device can be assigned to more than one request if it satisfies the selection criteria and constraints.
-The select condition `device.shareable == true/false` is used to identify to select the device with a `shareable` property or not.
+The select condition `device.allowMultipleAllocations == true/false` is used to identify to select the device with a `allowMultipleAllocations` property or not.

 The enhancement also adds a `SharingPolicy` field to `DeviceCapacity`.
-This field specifies how the capacity can be shareable between different requests.
+This field specifies how the capacity can be shared between different requests.
 The sharing policy can either specify a range of valid values or a discrete set of them.
 Each policy has a default value, either explicitly or implicitly.